Skill Demand Index

 Which roles need Manufacturing Industry most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Manufacturing Industry include Bachelor's Degree and E-commerce background.
+HR / Recruiting positions drive 50% of demand.
+Marketing also frequently list Manufacturing Industry as a requirement.
+Skills commonly paired with Manufacturing Industry include Bachelor's Degree and Communication Skills.

 Depth Level Distribution